tommimarkus/K8Gatheriino/README.md

 Bot is running on Discore 2.3.0 (https://github.com/BundledSticksInkorperated/Discore)

-Project is running on .NET Standard 1.6
+Project is running on .NET Core 1.1 / .NET Standard 1.6